St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Seismic Data Extents

-Map service of the data extents (study areas) of all the published seismic data from the USGS SPCMSC since 1980.
+Attribute table for the hosted feature layer of the data extents (study areas) of all published seismic data from the USGS SPCMSC since 1975.
 Seismic geophysical surveys are conducted to investigate the geologic controls on barrier islands and other coastal zone features.
-In the web mapping application, data is grouped into one layer and ordered by year and symbolized in a dark orange (newest) to light orange (oldest) color ramp.
-Additional details can be found by following the publication links in the pop-up for each data extent, or in the layer's service description (https://olga.er.usgs.gov/server/rest/services/Seafloor/Seismic_Data_Extents/MapServer).
+In the web mapping application, data is grouped into a single layer and symbolized by unique values (year) in a dark orange (newest) to a light yellow (oldest) color ramp.
+The names/alias for these fields may differ between the attribute table and pop-up.
+Additional details can be found by following the publication links in the pop-up for each data extent, or in the layer's service description (https://services.arcgis.com/v01gqwM5QqNysAAi/arcgis/rest/services/Seismic_Data_Extents/FeatureServer).
 (Source: USGS SPCMSC)

 startdate